 A little late with this last overview, but seeing how we’ve gone from barely having anything to do, to being constantly focused on something, then delays do happen.
 Now that we have your attention, let’s wrap it up with the last three remaining semi-finalists, being Belgium, Sweden and finally Czech Republic.

-Jérémie Makiese had the honor of being named the first artist to being picked for Turin, when he was internally selected to represent Belgium this year with his song “Miss You“.
+Jérémie Makiese had the honor of being named the first artist to be picked for Turin, when he was internally selected to represent Belgium this year with his song “Miss You“.

 As the young football star/singer has mentioned, among his musical influences is Michael Jackson, and that can somewhat be heard and seen.
 Can Jérémie become the next king of pop, only time will tell, but for now, it does feel like he is going for a king of pop inspired performance.
 Jérémie performs his song in a silver jacket, along with four backing dancers.

 Not much is actually going on throughout the song, Jérémie remains focused on his performance and vocal delivery of his song, and will along with his dancers throw some slick dance moves here and there.
 Maybe simplicity could be the key for another Belgian qualification.
 However, don’t underestimate this guy’s voice, he can sing!
 No wonder he won The Voice last year in Belgium.

 As usual, the winner of Melodifestivalen is the one who get’s the right to represent Sweden, and that honor fell to Cornelia Jakobs this year, with her song “Hold Me Closer“.